 I hope to start early.
 But how early can you start to work in the garden?
 What should I be doing in March, when the last frost date is still a couple of months away?
 Can I start?
 Should I start?

-Much of the major planting can’t be done until the last frost date, but there is plenty to do indoors – petunia seeds, for example, should be started indoors in mid to late March, and a handful of select plants can in a few weeks be started outside.
+Much of the major planting have to wait until the last frost date.
+There is plenty to do indoors, though.
+Petunia seeds, for example, should be started indoors in mid to late March, and a handful of select plants can in a few weeks be started outside.

-Starting seeds indoors is definitely a sign of serious gardening so every novice should give it a shot, if only to say they have.
+This is definitely a sign of serious gardening.
+Every novice should give it a shot, if only to say they have.
 It is really not too hard.
 Simply follow the seed packet schedule and begin with easy starters like sweet peas or marigolds.
 If you’re debating which seeds to try, give a seed package a shake.
 If the seeds are big, buy them: the bigger the seed, the more foolproof the germination process!

 One thing I learned when I first tried this is to start the seeds in containers bigger than the frequently suggested egg carton.
 The seedlings are much too delicate to transplant when they start to get too big for the container.
 It’s better to plant seeds in a pot that can carry them straight through to garden planting.
 The less jostling of tender roots the better.